songssssss/GCP-PDE-preparation/Questions/examtopics.md

 "When enabled, turbo replication is designed to replicate 100% of newly written objects to both regions that constitute the dual-region within the recovery point objective of 15 minutes, regardless of object size."
 Thus, since they want to minimize RPO, should use turbo replication

+---
+## Q242
+"When enabled, turbo replication is designed to replicate 100% of newly written objects to both regions that constitute the dual-region within the recovery point objective of 15 minutes, regardless of object size dual-region bucket WITHOUT turbo replication takes atleast 1 hour to sync data between regions.
+SLA for 100% data sync is 12 hours as per google.

+---
+## Q